UPDATE 7-Tokyo 2020's Mori to quit, sources say, as he vows to end controversy | Politics

 Olympic and ruling party officials told Reuters this week that Mori's resignation could imperil the Games.
 They said his deep network of politicians and Olympic officials was key to pulling off a successful Games.

 But others were in favour of his resignation.
-"Because of Mori's comments, I've recognised again the importance of gender equality and diversity," ruling party lawmaker Masazumi Gatona said on Twitter.
+"Because of Mori's comments, I've recognised again the importance of gender equality and diversity," ruling party lawmaker Masazumi Gotoda said on Twitter.

 "Discrimination is absolutely unacceptable."
 Mizuho Fukushima, head of the opposition Social Democratic Party, said on Twitter: "This is the result of many, many women raising their voices.
 Of course, this doesn't resolve the problem.
 We need to create a society of gender equality."